ipspace/blog/content/posts/2025/04/static-routes-arp.md

 ---
 _The amount of weird stuff we [discover in netlab integration tests](/tag/netlab#quirks) is astounding, or maybe I have a knack for looking into the wrong dark corners (my wife would definitely agree with that).
 Today's special: when having two next hops kills a static route._

+**TL&DR:** default ARP settings on a multi-subnet Linux host are [less than optimal](/2025/04/static-routes-arp/#sysctl).

 We use these principles when creating [_netlab_ integration tests](https://tests.netlab.tools/):

-* The should contain a single device-under-test and a bunch of attached probes.
+* They should contain a single device-under-test and a bunch of attached probes.
 * They should test a single feature.
 * They should not rely on the device-under-test.
 All validation has to be done on probes.